onecompiler/tutorials/html/tables/tables.md

-HTML tables allows the developer to arrange data into rows and columns.
+HTML tables allow developers to arrange data into rows and columns.

-`<table>` tag is used to create a table and `<tr>` tag is used to create table rows and `<td>` tag is used to create data cells.
+`<table>` tag is used to create a table, `<tr>` tag is used to create table rows, and `<td>` tag is used to create data cells.

+**Note:** While HTML5 still supports attributes like `border`, `cellpadding`, and `cellspacing` for backward compatibility, it's recommended to use CSS for styling tables instead.
+These attributes are considered deprecated in favor of CSS properties.

 ```html
 <!DOCTYPE html>